astropy/astropy-APEs/APE1.rst

 already listed, the update champion can add themselves to the author list for the APE being updated.
-A new section, **Previous versions of this APE** should be added to the bottom of the APE (if not already there) with a bullet point list of dates which link to the DOI of the previous versions of APEs.
+A new section, **Previous versions of this APE** should be added to the bottom of the APE (if not already there) with a bullet point list of dates which link to the DOI of the previous versions of APEs as well as links to the merge commits of the APEs.

 The Astropy Coordinating Committee is responsible for reviewing and ultimately accepting pull requests for changes to individual APEs, unless otherwise